pimentafm/FortranProcessingLibrary/docs/src/usermanual/4_griddims.rst

 .. highlight:: fortran
    :linenothreshold: 2

-Inquire about the coordinates and variable type of a file.
+Inquire about the coordinates, time, level and variable type of a file.

 Hou to use
 ==========